gary-liguoliang/gary-liguoliang.github.io/_posts/2020-03-29-working-at-a-startup-for-6-months.md

 > We're small and we like it that way.
 It gives us the ability to turn on a dime, deliver projects quickly, and dedicate extraordinary attention to your assignment.
 > Our size allows us to work on projects we want to do rather than projects we have to do.
 Plus we can all fit in one cab if we squeeze.
 [https://37signals.com/05.html]

+## Do everything and get the job done

+In my previous job, I and one of my teammates acted as the "DevOps" team for one year, there's a big gap from code and functionally product, and nobody wants to get hands dirty to fix the gap. we decided to do everything required to deliver the code to a product, without writing much code for the product. we handle many tasks from managing stakeholder's expectations, involved in system design (we gave up soon because of manager-driven design), code review, quality control, deployment, production support.

+the mindset is different here, we don't have dedicated team to help you on database, messaging queue, network etc.  so in 6 months, I picked python and Django, got my hands dirty with Google cloud, delivered few features, and of course, fixed bugs created by myself.